18 Proven Ways To Crush Emotional Pain, Depression, & Low Self Esteem

 I could’ve graduated high school at 16 but I ended up doing so at 18.
 I could’ve been a Mechanical Engineer at 21, but now it may take me longer, or I may not even end up as a Mechanical Engineer after all.

 My mentor is about my age and is a Mechanical engineering graduate.
-He runs an ecommerce business, which achieved over 1,000,000 pound in sales in 2016.
-He’s good with programming, and is generally one of the smartest and nicest people I know.
+He runs an eCommerce business, which achieved over 1,000,000 pound in sales in 2016.
+He’s good with programming, and he’s generally one of the smartest and nicest person I know.
 It’s easy to compare myself to him or those like him that have achieved a lot at a relatively young age.
-It’s also easy to compare myself to people I seem to have “achieved more” than but would these thoughts help me?
+It’s also easy to compare myself to people I seem to have “achieved more” than, but would these thoughts help me?
 No!

-I’m happy with every little progress I have made along the way and my confidence doesn’t come from external accomplishments but from internal fulfilment.
+I’m happy with every little progress I have made along the way, and my confidence doesn’t come from external accomplishments but from internal fulfillment.

 Open up to true friends

 There are still good people in the world that truly care about you.
 You may never have “perfect friends”, but don’t let negative beliefs or thoughts stop you from opening up to people that sincerely care about you.

 Take up new habits that are focused on changing the way you are for the better.
 Be happy with every progress you make along the way, and when obstacles appear; strive to overcome them.